davidkayce/GUTS-Ticket/README.md

-# GUTS Ticket Theater Layout
+# Ticket Theater Layout

 ![Theater](https://github.com/davidkayce/GUTS-Ticket/blob/main/theater.png)

 This project is a Vue application, setup using [Vite](https://vitejs.dev).
 It sorts through data given to display a layout of seats in a theater according to the sections.
-The project requirment can be found [here](https://github.com/davidkayce/GUTS-Ticket/blob/main/requirement.pdf)
+The project requirment can be found [here](https://github.com/davidkayce/Seating/blob/main/requirement.pdf)

 ## Instructions: